Demographics of Brazil: History of immigration

 It is postulated that the Americas were settled by three migratory waves from Northern Asia.
-The Native Brazilians are thought to descend from the first wave of migrants, who arrived in the region around 9000 BC.
+The Native Brazilians are thought to descend from the first wave of migrants, who arrived in the region as early as 9000 BC.
 The main Native Brazilian groups are the Tupi-Guarani, the Jê, the Arawaks and the Caraibas (Kalina or Caribs).
 The Tupi-Guarani nation, originally from the Paraná River basin and also one of the largest of the Native-Paraguayan nations, had spread all along the Brazilian coastline from South to North and came to be known by the Portuguese as "Os Índios da Língua Geral" ("The Indians of the General Language"); the Jê nation occupied most of the interior of the country from Maranhão to Santa Catarina.
 The Arawaks and the Caribs, the last ones to get in contact with the Portuguese, lived in the North and Northwest of Brazil.

 The European immigration to Brazil started in the 16th century, with the vast majority of them coming from Portugal.
 In the first two centuries of colonization, 100,000 Portuguese arrived in Brazil (around 500 colonists per year).
 In the 18th century, 600,000 Portuguese arrived (6,000 per year).
 The first region to be settled by the Portuguese was Northeastern Brazil, followed by the Southeast region.
 The original Amerindian population of Brazil (between two and five million) largely died from disease or violence or was assimilated into the Portuguese population.
 The Mamelucos (or Caboclos, a mixed race between Europeans and Amerindians) have always been present in many parts of Brazil.